 The role of a filter in a goldfish’s tank cannot be understated.
 Filtration provides your goldfish with several benefits.

-Goldfish may not need filtration, but it’s a really, really good idea to give them high-quality filtration.
+Goldfish not only need filtration, but it’s a really, really good idea to give them high-quality filtration.
 Goldfish are heavy bioload producers, which means they create a lot of waste.
 These waste products build up in the water without filtration.
-What this means is that if you are keeping a goldfish in a 2-gallon bowl with no filter, then you need to be performing frequent water changes.
-Likely every day or two!
-If you aren’t performing frequent enough water changes, then waste products are building up in the water and can make your goldfish sick.
-The top cause of illness in goldfish is poor water quality.

 Understanding the intricacies of water filtration can be tricky, so if you're a new or even experienced goldfish owner who wants a bit more detailed information on it, we recommend that you check out Amazon for the best-selling book, The Truth About Goldfish.

 It covers all you need to know about creating the most ideal tank setup, goldfish care, and more!